NelsonPython/tuningGuides/tuningGuideTemplate.md

 ## Software Tuning

 Software configuration tuning is essential.
-From the Operating System to (the workload) configuration settings, they are all designed for general purpose applications and default settings are almost never tuned for best performance.
+From the operating system to (the workload) configuration settings, they are all designed for general purpose applications and default settings are almost never tuned for best performance.

-### Linux Kernel Optimization Settings (Replace with other OS if applicable) (required section)
+### Linux Kernel Optimization Settings (Replace Linux with another OS if applicable)

 Use this section to describe and list commands to issue for OS optimization.